Parent Overview

 Parents are encouraged to play an active role in their son/daughter’s education.
 Information can be communicated to parents via student diaries.
 Parents are encouraged and supported to attend an informal Parent’s Evening each year as well as their son/daughters annual review meeting.
 These meetings give parents an opportunity to find out about progress in college and contribute to the identification of key learning priorities for the future.

 The college has dedicated transition and family support staff.
-Claire Perrins and Claire Orange are the main points of contact for information for parents and carers.
+Claire Lynch, Laura Fensom and Nicola Simpson and are the main points of contact for information for parents and carers.
 They work closely with families on a wide range of issues.

 The college works closely with other agencies, for example, Family Support Workers and Children with Disabilities Social Care team/ Adult Social Care Team/ Transition Social Workers.
 These close working relationships help families access the support that they need.